mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 # Privacy Considerations

-This document does not disclose any additional identifies to either active or passive observer would see with {{RFC7030}}.
+This document does not disclose any additional identities to either active or passive observer would see with {{RFC7030}}.

 # Security Considerations